dsaucez/SLICES/docs/infrastructure.md

 ## Background

 The SophiaNode is shared between Eurecom and Inria premises on the Sophia Antipolis campus.
-In this context, Eurecom and Inria are two disjoined entitites with their own administration and policies.
+In this context, Eurecom and Inria are two disjoined entities with their own administration and policies.
 In the following we call them _administrative domains_.

-The administrative domain of Eurecom is composed of one _compute cluser_ and one _radio cluster_ and so is the Inria administrative domain.
-As set of **X** optical fiber links is shared between Eurecom and Inria and used to interconnect the two domains.
+The administrative domain of Eurecom is composed of one _compute cluster and one _radio cluster_ and so is the Inria administrative domain.
+As set of **X** optical fibre links is shared between Eurecom and Inria and used to interconnect the two domains.
 Except these optical links all other assets fall under only one administrative domain, either Eurecom or Inria.

-Nevertheless, the compute clusters are standardized from a networking point of view.
+Nevertheless, the compute clusters are standardised from a networking point of view.
 They are ultimately x86 clusters where compute processes (e.g., containers) can be deployed and orchestrated on the fly, for example with docker [[docker](https://www.docker.com)] and kubernetes [[k8s](https://kubernetes.io)].

-The radio clusters are specialized clusters built according to the specifc needs of the partner.
+The radio clusters are specialised clusters built according to the specific needs of the partner.
 For example, the radio cluster of Inria is integrated in the R2LAB testbed [[R2LAB](https://r2lab.inria.fr)] to leverage its anechoic chamber.